 No, a VPN cannot make you anonymous.
 They help secure what you’re doing, but your ISP still knows when you’re using the internet.
 They just can’t see what you’re doing, what sites you visit, or how long you’ve been on a site.

 Do I need a VPN if I use Incognito mode?

 Private browsing modes can help protect your privacy, but they’re useful if you share a device with other people and you don’t want them to see your search history.
-You can read all about the differences in the article I wrote a little while ago.
+You can read about the differences in the article I wrote a little while ago.

 What is Apple Private Relay?

 Apple’s Private Relay is currently in Beta and will be available with an iCloud+ subscription for Safari users on iOS and macOS soon.
 Private Relay is similar to a VPN in that it changes your IP address so websites you visit can’t tell exactly where you are.

 When you turn Private Relay on, your device connects to a server that sends your browsing data to a second server, before it travels through the internet.
 The reason for the double hop is that first server gives you a new IP address, to make you harder to track, while the second server hides that information from the website you’re browsing.
 The first server only knows your original IP address, while the second server only knows what you’re browsing, but not your IP.

 How to turn on Apple Private Relay on iPhone

 - Tap Private Relay to turn it On